shehzabcodecraft/cloudmc-api-docs-fork/source/includes/_getting_started.md

 }
 ```

 When an API request is successful, the response body will contain the `data` field with the result of the API call.
-If you're using the [compute API](#compute-api), the `data` field might be empty since most of the operations are asynchronous.
+If you're using asychronous APIs, the `data` field might be empty since most of the operations are asynchronous.
 The response will contain the `taskId` and `taskStatus` fields so that you can retrieve the result of the operation you executed through the [task API](#tasks).

 Attributes | &nbsp;
 --- | ---